chrisbcarl/bootstrap/text/LaTeX/LaTeX.md

     \{  \big\{  \Big\{  \bigg\{ \Bigg\{ \Bigg\} \bigg\} \Big\}  \big\} \} \\
     $$
 - $\backslash \$5.00 \# \% \& \~{a} \_ \^{b} \{ \} \$$ - escapes percent octothorp hashtag [via so](https://stackoverflow.com/a/5422751)
+    - backslash is not escapable, if you need it, you have to use the explicit `\backslash`
 - number theory
 $$
 \begin{aligned}